Update: A more updated version has been released, click here to view our webOS (Beta Version) article.

 2. Prepare your USB flash disk on macOS

 2.2.1.
 Insert your USB stick and open the Disk Utility application.
-Open your spotlight search by selecting "CMD + Space" and then searching for "Disk Utility" and then opening the application.
+Open your spotlight search by selecting "CMD + Space" and then searching for "Disk Utility" and then open the application.

 2.2.2.
 In order to change the partition scheme setting, select the "View option" in the top left corner and select "Show All Devices" to reveal the drive you want to format.